amirr0r/amirr0r.github.io/_posts/2022-02-03-crto-review.md

 ➡️ and the opportunity to use `Cobalt Strike` C2 without breaking the bank

 > I am neither a native speaker nor a security expert.
 Please do not hesitate to correct me if you think I’m wrong.
-There is `Disqus` comment section below.
+There is a `Disqus` comment section below.

 - [🏴‍☠️ Red team engagement vs Penetration test (Thoughts on real-world threat actors)](#%EF%B8%8F-red-team-engagement-vs-penetration-test-thoughts-on-real-world-threat-actors)
 - [📖 Zero-Point Security - Red Team Ops course](#-zero-point-security---red-team-ops-course)